Chapter 61:

 It was recognizing me giving orders.
 Clever girl!

 Exposed, I knew the beast was hoping to snatch a two-for-one deal as it again reared its head in preparation for a corrosive spray.
-Taking advantage of the potion of strength, I grabbed Sharzin and threw her out of danger before slipping into a defensive position.
+But I wouldn't let that happen.
+Throwing my staff away, I took advantage of my potion of strength by grabbing Sharzin and commenced with Operation Flying Rogue.
+I channelled magic into my muscles and quickly took her by the shoulders, lifting her small body from the ground.
+Then, with all my might, I threw her as hard as I could, tossing her out of danger's way before slipping back into a defensive position.

 “GYAAAAH!”
-I yelled out in pain as some of the acid, not completely neutralized by the magic, coated my arms and chest.
+I yelled out in pain as what remained of the acid, not completely neutralized by the magic, coated my arms and chest.

-Sharzin was back at my side, quickly rushing to my aid.
-She splashed water over my wounds as I popped the cork on another elixir of peppermint schnapps healing.
+The unimaginable pain eventually got to me, forcing me to my knees.
+With that, Sharzin was back at my side, dodging the acid pockets across the stone as she quickly rushed to my aid.
+She splashed water over my wounds as I popped the cork on another elixir of healing.
+Only, this time, it was all flavour and no magical healing.

 “Okay.
 Don’t die,” She turned to leave but stopped.
 Looking at me, I could see a fleeting glance of genuine compassion in her gaze.
 “Please.”